RobTF9/robtf9-portfolio/src/projects/mobile-first-typography.md

 <div class="Caption">

-<strong>Responsive type system</strong>

-<br/><br/>

-The headers scale proportionally dependent on what device they are being viewed on.
-H5 and P remain consistent across all devices at 18px and 16px respectively.
+<p><strong>Responsive type system</strong><br/>The headers scale proportionally dependent on what device they are being viewed on.
+H5 and P remain consistent across all devices at 18px and 16px respectively.</p>

 </div>